- New To BattleTech?

 Where Do I Jump In?

-There are four primary ways in which people enjoy the BattleTech universe.
+There are five ways in which people enjoy the BattleTech universe.

 3. As a roleplaying game (RPG)